projecte-aina/lm-catalan/README.md

 **longformer-base-4096-ca-v2** is the Longformer version of the roberta-base-ca-v2 masked language model for the Catalan language.
 The use of these models allows us to process larger contexts (up to 4096 tokens) as input without the need of additional aggregation strategies.
 The pretraining process of this model started from the roberta-base-ca-v2 checkpoint and was pretrained for MLM on both short and long documents in Catalan.

 _**longformer-base-4096-ca-v2** és la versió Longformer del model roberta-base-ca-v2 per a la llengua catalana.
-L'ús d'aquests models ens permet processar contextos més grans (fins a 4096 tokens) com a entrada sense necessitat d'estratègies d'agregació addicionals.
-El procés de formació prèvia d'aquest model va començar des del checkpoint roberta-base-ca-v2 i es va entrenar prèviament per a MLM en documents curts i llargs en català._
+L'ús d'aquests models permet processar contextos més grans (fins a 4096 tokens) com a entrada sense necessitat d'estratègies d'agregació addicionals.
+El procés de pre-entrenament d'aquest model va començar al checkpoint roberta-base-ca-v2 i es va pre-entrenar per a MLM en documents curts i llargs en català._

 ### Tokenization and pretraining 🧩